cloudfoundry/cf-mysql-release/README.md

 ### Upload Stemcell<a name="upload_stemcell"></a>

-The latest final release, v10, expects Ubuntu Trusty go_agent 2652 by default.
-This final release may not work with newer stemcells as it has dependencies on libraries which have been removed from newer stemcells.
+The latest final release, v10, expects the Ubuntu Trusty (14.04) go_agent stemcell version 2652 by default.
+This release may not work with newer stemcells it may have dependencies on libraries which have been removed from newer stemcells.

-Master currently expects Ubuntu Trusty go_agent 2657 by default ([aws](https://github.com/cloudfoundry/cf-mysql-release/blob/master/templates/cf-infrastructure-aws.yml#L14) | [vsphere](https://github.com/cloudfoundry/cf-mysql-release/blob/master/templates/cf-infrastructure-vsphere.yml#L15)).

 Stemcells can be downloaded from http://boshartifacts.cfapps.io/file_collections?type=stemcells.

 ### Upload Release<a name="upload_release"></a>